| Why Has Security

 emergency cellphone service on subway platforms and accelerate the

+same through all subway tunnels.
 It’s high time we wire New

 York’s transit system, so its u sers can communicate wirelessly via